haikusw/Applescript_SearchInSafari/README.md

 # Search In Safari AppleScript

-An AppleScript to search Safari tabs in all windows - *except windows minimized to the Dock*
+An AppleScript to search the *textual content* in all Safari tabs in all windows - *except windows minimized to the Dock*

 # Installation